tsellam/findviews/README.md

 the system just "got lucky" and made totally spurious findings.
 Inversely, *findviews will almost surely miss important aspects of the data*.

-In summary findviews is designed to help you get started with a data set and give some inspiration.
+In summary, findviews is designed to help you get started with a data set and give some inspiration.
 But *it cannot replace critical judgement*.
 In fact, the best way to use it is to understand what it does.
 To this end, I encourage you to read the functions' R documentation.